 The need for qualified auctioneers prompted auctioneer Carey Jones to establish the first auctioneering school in early 1900.
 The school, located in Davenport, Iowa, was known as the Jones’ National School of Auctioneering and Oratory.

 With the growth of technology in the 1990s, auctioneers started using computers, cell phones, and fax machines to increase the efficiency of their trade.
 Some auctioneers would take photographs of their items and project them onto big screens so that potential buyers could get a clear view of the items on sale.
 In 1995, eBay, the first online bidding site, opened in the United States, setting a new stage for the auctioneering business.
 Online auctions are popular with sellers because the huge number of potential bidders makes it easier for them to get a good price for virtually any item they have to sell.
-Buyers like having a wide range of products to choose from, and being able to find just about anything they’re searching for to buy.
+Buyers like having a wide range of products to choose from and being able to find just about anything they’re searching for to buy.

 Before the start of an auction, potential buyers are usually allowed a preview period to check the items on sale and examine their condition.
 The preview period may be announced as being on the evening before the day of the auction or a few hours before it starts.
 Once potential buyers are done viewing all the items and are interested in placing their bids, they must register with the auctioneer.
-The registration process requires buyer’s details like phone number, address, and identification such as a passport or driver’s license number.
+The registration process requires the buyer’s details like phone number, address, and identification such as a passport or driver’s license number.
 Each registered bidder is given a bidder card with a number that is used to identify all participants.

 The sound of a bell traditionally marks the beginning of an auction.
 The auctioneer gives a brief description of the item for sale and starts the bidding with a price that he/she considers a reasonable opening price.
 Alternatively, the seller may have set a minimum bid price that they will accept, and the bidding starts there.
 The bidders then call out their bids, with each bid being higher than the subsequent bid.
-The bidders lift up their bidder card to announce their bid price, so that the auctioneer can identify who is making the bid.
-The auction ends when there are no more bids, and the buyer making the highest bid gets the item.
+The bidders lift up their bidder card to announce their bid price so the auctioneer can identify who is making the bid.
+The process ends when there are no more bids, and the buyer making the highest bid gets the item.
 The highest bidder takes ownership of the item immediately after paying their bid price.

-William Vickrey modeled the first four types of single unit auctions.
+William Vickrey modeled the first four types of single-unit auctions.
 They include:

 The English auction is also known as an open outcry auction and is the most commonly used type today.
 It is an open ascending price auction where participants bid against each other, with each subsequent bid being higher than the previous bid.
 The auctioneer announces the prices, and the bidders call out their bids until no participant is willing to bid higher.
 The process ends when the auctioneer accepts the highest final bid.
 This type of auction is commonly used for selling wine, antiques, tobacco, and art.

 In the first-price sealed-bid auction, also known as a blind auction, all bidders submit sealed bids simultaneously so that no bidder gets to know the bid of their competitors.
 Each bidder can only submit a single bid and does not get an opportunity to change their bid price.
-In a buyer-bid auction, the highest bidder takes ownership of the item at their bid price, whereas in a seller-bid auction, the lowest “bidder” wins the right to sell their goods for the highest bid price accepted by a buyer\.
+In a buyer-bid auction, the highest bidder takes ownership of the item at their bid price, whereas in a seller-bid auction, the lowest “bidder” wins the right to sell their goods for the highest bid price accepted by a buyer.
 The first-price sealed-bid type of auction is often used in government contract tendering, mining leases, military procurement, refinancing credit, and foreign exchange.

-In a seller-bid auction of this type, the lowest bidder sells the item at the second lowest bid.
+In a seller-bid auction of this type, the lowest bidder sells the item at the second-lowest bid.
 This kind of auction is used in automated contexts such as real-time bidding for online advertising.